 Imagine a 50-person organisation with 50 different SaaS solutions used in their workplace.
 Even if you push use of a password manager and 2FA, that’s 2,500 combinations of email and password!
 Enter Single Sign-On (or SSO), the next level of IAM.
 As the name suggests, your organisation’s employees only need to remember one password to sign into a single place (such as your work intranet) to then be given instant access to all the solutions they need without logging in each time.

-To use SSO, you need a specialist third party solution called an Identity Provider (such as Okta, OneLogin or Microsoft Azure AD) which you link to the SaaS solutions your colleagues rely on, such as Keepabl.
+To use SSO, you need a specialist third party solution called an Identity Provider such as Microsoft Entra ID (formerly Azure AD), Okta or OneLogin, which you link to the SaaS solutions your colleagues rely on, such as Keepabl.
 SSO has many benefits, which we talk about in our guide What is SSO?, the 2 key ones being:

 We’re delighted to announce that Keepabl supports SSO, with Microsoft Entra ID, Okta and OneLogin as our initial supported Identity Providers.
 We’ll be adding others soon, so if you use a different IdP, contact us to find out when your IdP will be supported.